padogrid/padogrid/README.md

 curl -sO https://raw.githubusercontent.com/padogrid/padogrid/develop/padogrid-deployment/src/main/resources/common/bin_sh/install_padogrid
 chmod 755 install_padogrid

-# To install all the latest product releases in the default directory, i.e., ~/Padogrid:
-./install_padogrid -quiet

 # To install interactively:
 ./install_padogrid

+# To view the usage:
+./install_padogrid -?
 ```

 :pencil2: *Note that `install_padogrid` is part of PadoGrid.
 Once PadoGrid is installed, you can run `install_padogrid` at any time to upgrade or downgrade products.*